wp-plugins/bepro-listings-real-estate/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Real Estate Directory for aparements, houses, or other properties.
-Requires BePro Listings which provides, google maps, ajax search filter, and lots more
+Requires BePro Listings which provides, google maps, ajax search filter, and more

 == Description ==
 Google Maps, ajax search filter, **Galleries**, and front end upload are a small subset of the plethora of features offered with the base 100% FREE BePro Listings plugin.
 This addon introduces **Real Estate** property focused information.
 This combination guarantees a Realestate focused **directory listings** experience for your customers, allowing you to manage and feature your Real Estate inventory.